|Alberta Wild Rose (Prickly Rose)|

 |Red Osier Dogwood|

 River Alder is a large shrub or small tree with a multi-stemmed, spreading habit.
-A shrub native to the boreal forests across North America, River Alder is an excellent tree for soil stabilization near rivers and creeks.
+It is an excellent tree to plant if you want to stabilize the soil near rivers and creeks.

 Sandbar Willow is a deciduous species native to much of North America.
 This mid-sized, fast-growing shrub can be found in very wet areas, making it an ideal plan to use in a wet area with erosion risk.